-If the ripple voltage ends up less than that designed for, the inductor can be made smaller until the ripple value is met.
-This will allow optimal transient response and minimum output decoupling.
+If the resulting ripple voltage is less than that designed for, the inductor can be made smaller until the ripple value is met.
+This allows optimal transient response and minimum output decoupling.

 The smallest possible inductor should be used to minimize the number of output capacitors.
-Choosing a 600 nH inductor is a good choice for a starting point and gives a calculated ripple current of 8.2 A. The inductor should not saturate at the peak current of 25.8 A and should be able to handle the sum of the power dissipation caused by the average current of 22.7 A in the winding and core loss.
+Choosing a 600 nH inductor is a good starting point and gives a calculated ripple current of 8.2 A. The inductor should not saturate at the peak current of 25.8 A and should be able to handle the sum of the power dissipation caused by the average current of 22.7 A in the winding and core loss.

 Another important factor in the inductor design is the DCR, which is used for measuring the phase currents.
-A large DCR will cause excessive power losses, while too small a value will lead to increased measurement error.
-A good guide is to have the DCR be about 1 to $1\frac{1}{2}$ times the droop resistance $(R{O}).$ For this example, an inductor with a DCR of $1.6~\text{m}\Omega$ is being used .
+A large DCR causes excessive power losses, while too small a value leads to increased measurement error.
+A good rule is to have the DCR be about 1 to $1\frac{1}{2}$ times the droop resistance (R0).
+Our example uses an inductor with a DCR of $1.6~\text{m}\Omega$ .